Alfred-Kobby/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link file: creates a symbolic link to /tmp/bin

 14-copy_html file: copies all html files from current working directory to parent directory except those that already exist in parent directory or new than the incoming file

+100-lets_move file: moves all files starting with a capital letter to /tmp/u